misasa/actsasmappable/README.md

-# gem package -- ActsAsMappable
+# gem package -- actsasmappable

 Generate a map from ActiveRecord model.